Do I need a music degree to be part of the chorus?

 I have sung in choirs, but have no classical voice training or haven’t seen opera before.
 Can I still be a part of the opera chorus?

 Do I get paid?
 Are there any other benefits?

 Chorus members are paid hourly, based on Alberta’s minimum wage.
-A ticket policy is also in effect, so that chorus members receive two complimentary final dress rehearsal tickets, two complimentary tickets for any performance other than opening night, and two Friday night tickets discounted at 30 per cent or two tickets discounted at 50 per cent on choice of Sunday/Tuesday/Thursday.
+A ticket policy is also in effect, so that chorus members receive two complimentary final dress rehearsal tickets, two complimentary tickets for any performance other than opening night, and two Saturday night tickets discounted at 30 per cent or two tickets discounted at 50 per cent on choice of Tuesday or Thursday.
 Parking passes are provided for parking at the Jubilee.

 It’s also a chance to share the stage with world-class singers, directors and designers, and there is opportunity to be considered for small solo roles.

 Rehearsals are always evenings and weekends, not during working hours.